boytchev/oops.js/tests/index.md

 A temporal average is calculated every second and the final results are collected after continuous full-screen running for 20 seconds.

 The tests are preliminary and not statistically sound.
+However, they show that the reduction of number of passes increaces performance, but merging shaders with many samplings may actually decrease it (see Test 4).

 ## Test 1<br><small>[Merging 2 shaders in one]</small>